Figurative / Realism

 Her sculptures exhibit a visceral quality that speak of the binary connections between trauma and memory, love and loss, ritual and remembrance.

 Whether through the haptic exploration of clay to reveal the body in flux, caught between gestural expression and figural form, or from the collaging of found objects and cast body parts.
 Snook says of her work,

-'I aim to make something of beauty with an underbelly of darkness and truth, knowing that nothing remains the same.'
+'I aim to make something of beauty with an underbelly of darkness, knowing that nothing remains the same.'